 How do I request or renew items on my library card?

 To request or renew items on your library card, there are a variety of options:

 - Online through the library's online catalogue.
 You will need to log into My Account using your library card number (which is located on the back of your card) and your PIN (personal identification number)

 - By contacting any public library branch

 - You can have up to 50 requests on your library card at one time and 25 requests on e-Books and e-Audiobooks

-- You will not be able to renew items if another library user has requested the item
+- You can renew your items up to 3 times; however, you will not be able to renew items if another library user has requested the item

 What is my PIN?

 What if I return items late or they are lost/damaged?